pfheatwole/thesis/source/canopy_geometry.rst

   * Paraglider dynamics depend on the aerodynamics and inertial properties of the canopy.

+  * There are elegant models that estimate wing performance based on a small number of summary parameters (lift coefficient, efficiency factor, etc) instead of requiring a complete wing geometry, but they are insufficient for this project:

+    * They only apply to wings with straight wings.
+(Their results do not apply to the highly non-linear geometry of parafoil canopies.)

+    * They only estimate the longitudinal dynamics (straight flight), and cannot be used to simulate turning dynamics or the presence of a crosswind.

+    * They rely on linear aerodynamics that assume small angles of attack.
+      Although canopy behavior is unpredictable near stall due to wing collapse, flight reconstruction requires a dynamics model with graceful degradation at higher angles of attack.

+    * They don't provide inertial properties.

-  * The aerodynamics and inertial properties of a canopy can be estimated from a mathematical model of the canopy geometry. [[In particular I plan to utilize the section coefficient data, but you could also use CFD, etc.]]
+  * Conclusion: the aerodynamics and inertial properties of a canopy must be estimated from a mathematical model of the canopy geometry.

-  * For straight wings there are elegant aerodynamics models that work well for small angles of attack, but those simple methods are based on linear relationships that do not hold for the highly non-linear geometry of a typical parafoil.
-Also, those simple theories are only applicable to longitudinal models, whereas flight reconstruction requires a model that includes turning dynamics.

-    [[Discuss the deficiencies of linear theories?
-Discrepancies as alpha and beta increase, inability to handle turns, etc.]]

-* [[Ultimately, this project requires a model that returns points on the section surfaces (chords, camber lines, and profiles).]]
+* To support the variety of aerodynamic methods, the model must be able to returns points on the section surfaces (chords, camber lines, and profiles).

+* The conventional parametric approach to wing design is to use *wing sections*, which require specifying the scale, position, orientation, and profile of cross-sectional areas along the wing span.
+For the non-linear geometry of a parafoil canopy, defining those parameters directly can be unwieldy.
+Instead, it can be more convenient to work with a set of *design parameters* (span, taper ratio, elliptical function parameters, etc) that capture the underlying structure of the model.

+* This chapter introduces a novel set of design parameters, and the equations that define position and orientation in terms of those parameters.
+The result is a novel geometry based on wing sections that is both flexible and particularly intuitive for designing non-linear wing geometries such as paraglider canopies.

 ..
 Roadmap

-This chapter introduces a novel geometry definition that is both flexible and particularly intuitive for designing paraglider canopies.
-It will proceed as
+This chapter will proceed as follows:
-follows:

-* Discuss the geometry and some of the modeling considerations.
+* Discuss the canopy geometry and some of the modeling considerations.

 * Briefly consider explicit geometries, highlight their limitations, and respond with the advantages of parametric geometries.